anodejs/anodejs/docs/RDP_SETUP.md

 Copy all settings from the original configuration file, you've created [here](https://github.com/anodejs/anodejs/blob/master/docs/SIMPLE_SETUP.md#azure-configuration).

-These are the parameters configured then:
+These are the parameters configured then, and should be copied now:

 ```xml
 <Setting name="Git.user" value="myanodebuddy" />